tweag/ormolu/README.md

 This allows us to disable formatting selectively for code between these markers or disable it for the entire file.
 To achieve the latter, just put `{- ORMOLU_DISABLE -}` at the very top.
-Note that the source code should still be parseable even without the “excluded” part.
-Because of that the magic comments cannot be placed arbitrarily, but should rather enclose independent top-level definitions.
+Note that for Ormolu to work the source code must still be parseable even when the disabled regions are omitted.
+Because of that the magic comments cannot be placed arbitrarily, but rather must enclose independent top-level definitions.

 ## Current limitations